keittlab/biosense-docker/README.md

 ./customize-image --wg-ip 10.123.1.42
 ```

 The downloads the most recent RPi OS image in to `source_images`, copies the image into `customized_images` and modifies it.
 The file in `customized_images` can be burned to an sd or ssd drive using the RPi OS Imager application.
 The `--wg-ip` switch is required and sets the ip-number of the client in the vpn.
 It is also used to create the hostname of the device.
 Each device should have a unique ip-number, even if it is not on the internet.
 The network spaces is `10.123.0.0/16` meaning that the second two numbers can vary from 1-254.
+Servers and other non-sensor devices use `10.123.0.1-254`, so sensors should be within `10.123.1.1 -- 10.123.254.254`.
+That permits many ip addresses.

 Currently, you need to: